-We’d like to interrupt the dead of winter and depths of pandemic world to start thinking about the summer.
+We’d like to interrupt the dead of winter and depths of pandemic world to start think about the summer.
 We think Italy will do just fine.
-We are dreaming of the rolling hills of the Tuscan countryside, vineyards as far as the eye can see, and a hotel that just gets it all right.
+We dream of the rolling hills of the Tuscan countryside and vineyards as far as the eye can see.
+And of course, we want a hotel that just gets it all right.
 Welcome to Castiglion del Bosco.

-When to go: Optimal times are late spring, summer and fall.
-Winter is quiet – almost all of the vineyards are closed unless you arrange private tastings with owners who are still in town.
-There is a comfort to taking a retreat here though any time of year.
+Optimal times are late spring, summer and fall.
+Winter is quiet.
+Almost all of the vineyards are closed unless you arrange private tastings with owners who are still in town.
+There is a comfort to take a retreat here though any time of year.

 Suggested Stay: 3-4 days, or up to a way if you really want to decompress.

 Set in the heart of Tuscany, it’s arguable that Castiglion Del Bosco is the most stunning place in all of the region.
+There’s a lot of competition for best hotels in Italy, but this one makes the list.
 This speaks volumes, because anyone who has been to Tuscany knows there is some steep competition..
-The 5,000-acre country estate was founded by Massimo and Chiara Ferragamo, and is now a part of the Rosewood portfolio – so what was already perfection, is now even better.
+The 5,000-acre country estate was founded by Massimo and Chiara Ferragamo.
+The hotel is now a part of the Rosewood portfolio – so what was already perfection, is now even better.

-Of many notes, the hotel is equipped with a cooking school, which can teach just about anyone how to make authentic Tuscan cuisine, from the simplest pasta to an elaborate feast.
+Of many notes, the hotel is equipped with a cooking school.
+They can teach just about anyone how to make authentic Tuscan cuisine, from the simplest pasta to an elaborate feast.
 For those who like to leave cooking to the professionals, the 18-hole golf course, designed by Tom Weiskopf, is an experience in Italy’s only private golf club.
-Additional pursuits include ahorseback riding, yoga, Pilates, nature walks, circuit training, mountain biking, bocce ball, and archery.
+Additional pursuits include horseback riding, yoga, pilates, nature walks, circuit training, mountain biking, bocce ball, and archery.
 You know, all in a day’s work.